front-seat/voterbowl/server/vb/components/faq.md

 The Voter Bowl is a nonprofit, nonpartisan project of [VoteAmerica](https://www.voteamerica.com/), a national leader in voter registration and participation.

-### How do I claim my gift card?
+### How do I claim my prize?

-If you win, we'll send an Amazon gift card to your student email address.
+Prizes vary depending on the contest.
+If the contest includes a prize that can be delivered digitally and you win, we'll send you an email with further instructions.

-You can redeem your gift card by typing the claim code into [Amazon.com](https://www.amazon.com/gc/redeem).

 [Read the full contest rules here](/rules).